nikitavoloboev/data/docs/programming-languages/rust/rust-libraries/rust-libraries.md

 - [Why should you use Tokio vs. threads in Rust?](https://twitter.com/rikarends/status/1619312946420789248) ([HN](https://news.ycombinator.com/item?id=34567550))
 - [Surprises in the Rust JSON Ecosystem](https://ecton.dev/rust-json-ecosystem/)
 - [FFI examples written in Rust](https://github.com/sn99/rust-ffi-examples)
+- [get-all-crates](https://github.com/dtolnay/get-all-crates) - Download .crate files of all versions of all crates from crates.io.